 No, I won’t.
 Your manuscript’s security is very important to me.

 I offer an NDA clause in every contract with a client to let you know I won’t be sharing your manuscript with anyone else.
-Your file is safe and secure.

 I’m not interested in changing your work — I’m only interested in making your work be the best it can be.